8n8/bigwebthing/README.md

 The message is sliced up into chunks, each chunk is encrypted, and is sent.

-Before encryption, a chunk must be exactly 15910 bytes long.
+Before encryption, a chunk must be a fixed length.
 A chunk is encoded like this:

-15910 bytes
+15890 bytes
     either the whole message fits in one chunk
         1 byte: 0
         2 bytes: the length of the message